 A total of 18 students, including 14 third-year nursing students and 4 fourth-year medical students, participated.
 The participants were divided into three groups, each group containing one or two medical students.
 Of these, 16 responded to the questionnaire.

-Among these, there were three male and ten female nursing students and two male and one female medical student.
+Among these, there were three males and ten female nursing students and two males and one female medical student.

-Ten students reported that they had little to some experience with virtual environments and 3D games.
+Ten students responded that they had some or little experience with virtual environments and 3D games.
 Only three students did not have any prior experience.
-When asked to give examples, the majority (10 of the respondents) mentioned Sims.
-Other games such as World of Warcraft, Minecraft, Destiny, Runescape, and Skyrim, as well as other Oculus demos, were mentioned.
+When asked to give examples, the majority (10 of the respondents) mentioned Sims, otherwise games like World of Warcraft, Minecraft, Destiny, Runescape, Skyrim and other Oculus demos were mentioned.
 When asked to describe their computer expertise, the students almost equally divided between "somewhat good", "good", and "very good".